Championship: Cardiff v Middlesbrough tips

 And the underlying data backs up the visitors’ recent form, with their past three matches seeing them easily win the expected goals battle.

-They may currently be in 10th, but Infogol’s numbers have them forecasted to finish inside the top six in the Championship this season.
+They may currently be in 10th, but Infogol’s numbers have them forecasted to finish inside the top six.

 Infogol’s data also suggest that Cardiff’s run of bad form is a result of some serious bad luck.
 Take for instance Cardiff’s 1-0 loss to Reading three games ago.
 The expected goals scoreline for that match was 2.04 - 0.09 in Cardiff’s favour.